Idea Guide

 Best practices

-A health & nutrition store could highlight the exact vitamins a customer bought on their last visit from a customer’s account page, product page, or even at the cart or in checkout (Shopify+ and BigCommerce only).
+A health and nutrition store could display the exact vitamins a customer bought on their last visit—on the homepage, product page, or at checkout (Shopify+ and BigCommerce)—making reordering effortless.

 Recent Purchase Recommendations